HCS Academy

 Glen Sykes

-Biology, World Literature,
+Biology, World Literature, Brithish Literature, Geometry

 Read Instructor Bio

-I have taught science (biology, life science, earth science, physical science, and marine biology) in a classroom setting for 10 years and in the homeschool setting since 2010.
-All my science classes have been lab oriented classes with many being offered as college prep or honors classes.
+My wife and I have been homeschooling since 2009.
+Our son will be in the 12th grade for the 2024-25 HCS school year.
+I have been teaching since 1986. have taught science (biology, life science, earth science, physical science, and marine biology) in a classroom setting for 10 years and in the homeschool setting since 2010.
+All my sciences classes have been lab oriented classes with many being offered as college prep or honors classes.
 In addition to teaching science, I have taught math through Algebra 2 and various Literature classes (Fundamentals, American, British, World, and Introduction).
+I have been the pastor the San Diego Grace Brethren Church in Kearny Mesa since 2005 and also teach classes for CFSMM Class Days in addition to my Academy classes.

 This content is password protected.
 To view it please enter your password below: